Launch 5: History

-While there are many stories to tell regarding Launch No 5's voyage through time, what follows are some highlights in her history.

 Slaying of Officer Henry Walburger

 At 6:45 a.m. on July 27, 1964, Patrolman Henry Walburger and his partner were dispatched to an apartment building in the 9th pct. of Manhattan for a possible burglary in progress.
 When they arrived, Walburger ascended the fire escape to discover a white male holding two black females hostage.
 The white male shot Patrolman Walburger through the window and he died.

 Construction and commissioning of Launch No 5

 During the summer of 1966 the first four of a fleet of new steel patrol launches were being built to replace the aging wooden fleet.
 They were being built by Turecamo Tug in the Matton Shipyard on the western bank of the Hudson River on Van Schaick Island, Cohoes NY.
 One of them was to bear the number "No 5".
 Years later, photos of her construction surfaced through a chance meeting with a retired shipbuilder who worked in the yard at the time.

 On November 18, 1966, Launch 5 was christened the Patrolman Walburger in a dedication ceremony attended by department brass, Henry's widow and children.
 After a ceremonial ride with the family, Launch No 5 began an approximate 30-year career as a very active patrol launch in the Jamaica Bay area of New York City - saving lives, property and enforcing the law.